 - Crying can be helpful.
-It’s OK to cry and be sad.
-Have tissues around and available, reinforce that everyone cries and it is normal.
+It’s okay to cry and be sad.
+Have tissues around and available, reinforce that everyone cries and that it is normal.
 When crying, feeling sad is where their emotional space is, so they feel better.
 The old “stiff upper lip” advice isn’t helpful for anyone and can be detrimental.

 Trauma and tragedies are a part of our lives, whether they have a direct impact on us or someone we know.
 We see them in our neighborhoods, in our communities and through social and media coverage.
-It’s important for family members, mentors and community members to have the knowledge of local resources to help the families and youth we work with, and offer guidance and support through these events.
-Michigan State University Extension has a collection of news articles that can provide you with additional thoughts as you initiate tough topic conversations.
+Michigan State University Extension encourages family members, mentors and community members to have the knowledge of local resources to help the families and youth we work with and offer guidance and support through challenging experiences.